11 REASONS TO VISIT QUÉBEC CITY, QC

 Start saving your ideas

-Next, I buy a cute kitty-themed notebook created by UK artist Hannah Dale at Nanaimo Museum’s Gift Shop (100 Museum Way, Nanaimo, BC V9R 5J8).
+Next, I bought a cute kitty-themed notebook created by UK artist Hannah Dale at Nanaimo Museum’s Gift Shop (100 Museum Way, Nanaimo, BC V9R 5J8).
 They also have books about local history, jewelry, crafts, and First Nations merchandise and art.

 The Historic Bastion